danshearer/vm-management/README.md

 ````
 BuildVM.sh

    mandatory options:
       -t destination VM name.
 Must be unused, unless -o also specified
       -f from VM name, typically a template.
-VM must be shut down
+VM must not be currently running

    optional options:
-      -o overwrite destination VM config and data
+      -o overwrite destination VM config and data.
+Will ask an interactive question
       -y together with -o, quietly overwrite with yes to all questions.
 DANGEROUS!
       -m MAC address.
 If supplied, must be valid.
 If not supplied, will be generated
       -4 IPv4 address.
 If -m supplied, -4 is mandatory